Measurements¶

 plt.ylabel("Intensity")

-The problem we would like to solve is finding the two coefficients $c_1$ and $c_2$ back from the mixed spectrum, assuming that we know it is a mix of $s_1$ and $s_2$.
-We can phrase the problem as solving the least square problem
+Concretely, the problem we would like to solve is finding the two coefficients $c_1$ and $c_2$ back from the mixed spectrum, assuming that we know it is a mix of $s_1$ and $s_2$.
+Using matrix notation, we can phrase the problem as solving the least square problem

 $$ \min_c \|Sc - m\|_2 $$